Add indoor positioning

 - For Eddystone, (1) all of the beacons in all your deployed buildings shall share a common namespace ID and (2) each of your beacons shall have a unique instance ID (e.g. a running number).

-- For iBeacon™, (1) all of the beacons in all your deployed buildings shall share a common proximity UUID and (2) each of the beacons shall have a unique combination of major ID and minor ID (e.g. single major ID per building and running number for minor ID within a building).
+- For iBeacon™, (1) all of the beacons in all your deployed buildings shall share a common proximity UUID and (2) each of the beacons shall have a unique combination of major ID and minor ID (e.g. single major ID per building and a running number for minor ID within a building).

 - Note that by default the system uses all the Bluetooth™ beacons within the building, but if there are any issues, the system can be limited to use only your beacons (based on the Eddystone namespace or iBeacon™ UUID).